Installing IDA Application(v3.x, v2.x)

 ./securityUtility encode password

-3. Copy the ida-web.war to /usr/servers/SERVER_NAME/apps directory
+3. Copy the ida-web.war to the /usr/servers/SERVER_NAME/apps directory

-4. Start liberty server
+4. Start the Liberty server

 ./server start SERVER_NAME